Teacher Compensation Dashboard

 Definitions and Sources

-Cost of Living Index (COLI) (%): The average 2019 cost of living index percentage by state, assuming the national COLI is 100%.
+Cost of Living Index (COLI) (%): The average annual cost of living index percentage by state, assuming the national COLI is 100%.
 It is the cost of achieving a certain level of utility (or standard of living) in one year relative to the cost of achieving the same level the next year.
 Sourced from the Council for Community and Economic Research.
+COLIs are listed from 2016 on.

 Minimum 0-Yr, 15-Yr, 35-Yr Salary: Based on SREB review of state minimum teacher salary schedules from state websites for teachers with bachelor’s and master’s degrees.
-All figures from the 2018-19 school year, except for Delaware using 2019-20.
+All figures are from the corresponding school years, with the exception of the Delaware 2018-19 school year, which uses figures from the 2019-20 school year.
 Figures do not include any state or local supplements or additions for higher degree attainment.
 Florida, Louisiana, Maryland and Virginia do not have minimum teacher salary schedules.
+Minimum starting salaries for these states reflect the lowest full-time public school teacher salary paid in a district within the state, when data is available.

 Time to Max Salary: The number of years it will take a teacher to reach the maximum salary available on the statewide teacher salary schedule, per degree label.
 These figures do not include state bonuses or local supplements.